 If you’re at the Hippodrome or the Sports and Recreation Centre, I found that the best food was outside of these venues and just across the street.
 Check out this food guide to learn what to expect.
 Food Tip for Celiacs: If you’re celiac as I am, my go-to dish was Plov.
 It’s a rice dish with shredded carrots topped with a generous portion of slow-cooked lamb or beef.
 I ate it almost every day that I was in Kyrgyzstan at different locations, and it never gave me any problems.

 14. Attend the Opening Ceremonies.
 They were an incredible production and one of my highlights of the World Nomad Games.
 Getting tickets to attend can be challenging.
 I was fortunate enough to have mine arranged for me.
-You can check the World Nomad Games Facebook page or their website for updates.
-Alternatively, you can also send them a message and inquire.

 15. Carry your passport with you when attending events at the Hippodrome or the Sports and Recreation Centre.
 My passport was checked to enter the Opening Ceremonies, and every time I entered the Hippodrome.
 You may be able to wiggle your way in without your passport, but bring it to be on the safe side.
 Nobody checked or asked for my passport at Kyrchyn.
 Also expect bag checks when entering the Hippodrome and sporadically at Kyrchyn.